Sheriff: Gunman kills 6, including ex-wife, in Mississippi

 The sheriff, who has lived in the area his entire life and served in law enforcement for 25 years, said he could recall no prior problems with Crum.

-The shootings are the first mass killing in the U.S. since Jan.
-23, which saw the last of six in a three-week period, according to an Associated Press/USA Today database.
+The U.S. has seen a deadly start to 2023, including six mass killings in a three-week period in January, according to an Associated Press/USA Today database.
 It defines a mass killing as four or more people dead, not including the perpetrator.

+There have also been a number of mass shootings in which fewer people were slain, such as Monday’s shooting at Michigan State University in which three people were killed and five were wounded.

 In a statement, President Joe Biden said he and first lady Jill Biden were mourning the six victims and praying for the survivors.
 He urged Congress to act now on gun law reforms to address what he called “an epidemic” of gun violence.

-Note: This story has been updated to correct the age of George McCain.
-He was 73, not 78.
-A previous version of this story was also corrected to reflect that the sheriff’s last name is Lance.